 Mayor Alan Arakawa said, “Cigarette butts are the number one most littered item at our beaches and parks [also, they are] not biodegradable and are toxic to both marine life and the environment.”

 The island-wide beach clean-up went from 10 a.m. to 12 p.m. on Sunday.
-Students from all high schools, including Maui Preparatory Academy, Kamehameha Schools Maui, St. Anthony, Lāhainaluna, Baldwin and Maui High School, gathered at different beaches to participate.
+Students from all high schools, including Maui Preparatory Academy, Kamehameha Schools Maui, St. Anthony, Lāhainaluna, Baldwin, and Maui High Schools, gathered at different beaches to participate.

 Local smokers enjoying their day at the beach did not seem to have any opposition to a possible ban.